codestart/AWSBlogTweeter/readme.txt

 // How to run sam deploy but not deploy tests OR node_modules (taken care of by node_modules layer)
 // ...   also create script for when you want to deploy the node_modules layer (simply a separate template.yml?)

+// Then using the Debugger in VSCode select 'Run'

+// Once you've run a few times and debugged all the issues and fixed them...
+// Had to comment-out the nodejs.jar section of the template file 1st.
+Not sure what to do there??? sam package --template-file config/template.yml --s3-bucket awsblogtweeter --output-template-file packaged.yaml

+// Then this command is given to you by the output of the previous command:
+// Once you get the IAM Role created correctly
+// Then be sure that your function in your template file has a name you don't use already!
+// Then:
+sam deploy --template-file C:\Users\Lakelands\Desktop\NodeJS\AWSBlogTweeter\packaged.yaml --stack-name aws-blog-tweeter --capabilities CAPABILITY_IAM